 Should a fire take hold, it’s imperative that people in the building know where vital fire-fighting equipment is located and are confident they’ll be picking up the right fire extinguisher appropriate for the class of fire it’s being used on.
-Remember, the wrong type of fire extinguisher can make a fire far worse.
-For ease of recognition, each fire extinguisher has a corresponding colour-coded label to help identify its type and use.
+Extinguishers are quickly identified by their colour – a colour-coded label is placed along the top of the extinguisher to announce its type and contents.

-Foam fire extinguishers display a cream label and are most commonly used on Class B fires (those caused by flammable liquids).
+Foam extinguishers display a cream label.
+They’re most commonly used on Class B fires (started by flammable liquids).
 However, as they’re water-based, they’ll also work on Class A fires.

-CO2 fire extinguishers feature a black fire extinguisher label and are used on electrical and Class B fires (from flammable liquids).
-Another identifying feature of this fire extinguisher is its horn-like nozzle.
+CO2 extinguishers feature a black label.
+These extinguishers are mainly used on electrical fires but can also tackle Class B (flammable liquid) fires.
+Another identifying feature of this extinguisher is its horn-like nozzle.

-Wet chemical fire extinguishers display a yellow fire extinguisher label and is specifically designed for use on Class F fires (caused by cooking oils and fats).
+Wet chemical extinguishers feature a bright yellow label.
+This type of extinguisher is specifically designed for use on Class F fires (cooking oils and fats).